nutritionists/projet-healthyday/README.md

 2. Open `index.html` in your browser.
 3. Enter your details and view your results instantly.

+---

+## 🚀 Future Improvements
+💡 Add:
+- User login and profile
+- Database for saving daily meals
+- Macronutrient calculator by food type
+- Integration with a mobile app

 ## 🧠 Educational Purpose
 Created as a university nutrition project to demonstrate the relationship between daily calorie needs and food balance.